 Tinsel Millicent Short in Burgundy, Size 4, $48

 After that, I pulled out a pair of red shorts from my Stitch Fix box.
-These high quality shorts were soft but structured.
-They reminded me a lot of these shorts from J.Crew and would be perfect for those who want a shorter short without looking like a high schooler.
-For me, shorter shorts are more flattering then bermudas, but I often feel like they are inappropriate as I approach my 30s.
+These high-quality shorts were soft but structured.
+They would be perfect for those who want a shorter short without looking like a high schooler.
+For me, shorter shorts are more flattering then bermuda shorts, but I often feel like they are inappropriate as I approach my 30s.
 This style is perfect for those that wear a lot of shorts in summer!

 I was inspired by red, white, and blue for this outfit, so I opted to style a 4th of July outfit (though really, this works anytime!)
-My trusty Levi’s Trucker Jacket paired well with a drapey white sleeveless top, my Kendra Scott Rayne necklace, and my new Sole Society pom pom fedora.
-I finished the look off with my comfy striped espadrille flats from Ugg and a cute new crossbody bag from Charming Charlie.
+My trusty denim jacket paired well with a drapey white sleeveless top and fun accessories.
+I finished the look off with my comfy striped espadrille flats and a cute new crossbody bag.

 Shop this outfit: